eantonini/climapower/README.md

 This repository contains scripts to generate weather- and climate-driven power supply and demand time series for power and energy system analyses.

+The methodology is described in the following paper:

+> **Title**: "Climapower: A Python package for generating weather- and climate-driven power supply and demand time series for power and energy system analyses

 ## Installation

 To install the package, clone the repository and install the Python packages available in the yaml files in the `environments` folder: